mistifyio/lochness/README.md

 ```go
 func CandidateHasResources(g *Guest, hs Hypervisors) (Hypervisors, error)
 ```
-CandidateHasResources returns Hypervisors that have availible resources based on the request Flavor of the Guest.
+CandidateHasResources returns Hypervisors that have available resources based on the request Flavor of the Guest.

 #### func  CandidateHasSubnet